raml-apis/synchronization/README.md

 - GITHUB_ORGANIZATION: name of the organization which contains all the repositories with RAML projects to be synchronized

 ## Reference tags
-Sharing portals between organizations or deploying new portal versions breaks links consistence.
+Sharing portals between organizations or deploying new portal versions breaks links consistency.
 In order to avoid this effect you may use reference tags.
 These tags are recognised by the synchronization tool which replaces them by correct links in portal.

 Following reference tags are available now: